Colorado Flood Shuts Highway With Damage 'Unlike Anything' Seen Before

 Well, it’s finally infrastructure week and not a moment too soon.
 On Sunday, Colorado’s crucial east-west artery of I-70 shut down indefinitely “due to extreme damage from the latest round of flooding” to hit the state.

 Heavy rains fell, unleashing a torrent of debris onto I-70 near Glenwood Springs.
 It’s the latest in a summer of infrastructure failures tied to extreme floods from Detroit to large swaths of Europe.
-But this one comes with a diabolical twist: The heavy rains fell on a wildfire burn scar from last year, showing how climate change impacts can compound and make a bad situation worse.
+But this one comes with a diabolical twist: The rains fell on the Grizzly Creek Fire burn scar from last year, showing how climate change impacts can compound and make a bad situation worse.

 The debris flow is the worst yet to strike the region.
 State roadway managers have been closing stretches of I-70 in the burn scar area throughout the summer whenever flash flood warnings have been issued.
 (There’s yet another one in place for Monday with heavy rains strafing the region.)
 More than 100 motorists were trapped on the interstate during the storms and debris flows, though thankfully all were rescued without incident.
 The damage wrought late last week dwarfed previous instances of flooding on the roadway, leading the Colorado Department of Transportation to shut down the highway to take a closer look.